particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 ### How is this related to billing?

 {{note op="start" type="developer"}}
-For developer (non-product) devices, there's a limit of 100 devices in the developer sandbox in the Free Tier.
+For developer (non-product) devices, there's a limit of 100 devices in the developer sandbox in the Free plan.
 The device ownership (who claimed it) determines which account this device counts toward the limit for.
 {{note op="end"}}

 {{note op="start" type="product"}}